 Depending on the convention for your discipline, you may want to deposit your data in a discipline-specific repository.
 Most granting agency requirements stipulate the use of an openly accessible data repository, so make sure you use one that satisfies the policy requirements.

 The re3data.org registry from DataCite provides searchable discovery and access to discipline-specific data repositories, enabling researchers to identify platforms for data curation and access that best meets the needs of their area of study.
+Use this service to get a sense of the kinds of data repository options available that specialize in your research area.

 Other well-regarded and recognized data repositories include: